MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 3. Under **Automatic framing**, adjust the toggle as appropriate.
 4. Select **End session**; modified settings are applied when you start a new session.

-If the toggle is set to **On**, automatic framing will always be on by default when users begin a session on Surface Hub.
-If the toggle is set to **Off**, automatic framing will always be off by default when starting a session on Surface Hub.
+If the toggle is set to **On**, automatic framing is always on by default when users begin a session on Surface Hub.
+If the toggle is set to **Off**, automatic framing is always off by default when starting a session on Surface Hub.

 #### Manage camera settings via an MDM provider

-Admins can manage automatic framing via the [Surface Hub configuration service provider](/windows/client-management/mdm/surfacehub-csp) (CSP) from Intune or a third-party mobile device management (MDM) provider.
+Admins can manage automatic framing via the [Surface Hub configuration service provider](/windows/client-management/mdm/surfacehub-csp) (CSP) from Intune or other mobile device management (MDM) provider.

 |CSP policy setting| Description|
 |------------------|------------|